This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 Neck Track Massager Tool

-The neck massager tool uses a foam block, massage balls, and gravity to gently release sensitive trigger points in the neck.
+The neck massager tool uses a foam block, massage balls, and gravity to release sensitive trigger points in the neck gently.

-This multi-tasker can also be used for other body parts in addition to the neck.
+This multi-tasker can also be used for other body parts besides the neck.

 YouTube video